 If you’re just too anxious to get back to the gym, your doctor can give you more information about what type of physical activity is fine for your body.
 If you jump back into your exercise routine too soon, you may be doing more harm than good.

-The Centers for Disease Control and Prevention (CDC) recommends that you stay home from work, school, and social gatherings for at least 24 hours after your fever is gone (without use of a fever-reducing medication).
+The Centers for Disease Control and Prevention (CDC) recommends that you stay home from work, school, and social gatherings for

 If you’re pregnant or in another high-risk category, your doctor may recommend that you stay home longer.